 What’s the point?
 The point is that as we create your goals, we want to be focused on the 20% that will have the most impact.
 It will be tempting to have a long, never-end list of goals.
 We may, in fact, start there, but we are going to end with a list of the things that matter most.

 So, with all that being said, you will find eight categories on the worksheets for you to create goals.
-This improves your probability of success as you will not create goals in isolation, but holistically, for life.
+This improves your probability of success as you will not create goals in isolation but holistically for life.
 The categories were developed to help you think about life holistically.
 They cover Career, Financial, Education, Family, Artistic, Attitude, Physical, Pleasure, and Service.
 Often times we approach career goal setting in isolation.
 The challenge in doing that is that we do not live that way.
-By doing things holistically, you can create a more balanced a realistic picture for yourself.
+By doing things holistically, you can create a more balanced, realistic picture for yourself.

 As always, please email me at firstname.lastname@example.org if you have any questions.